deqyra/tccppwiki/README.md

 Also, try to maintain consistent style in code.
 Some very rough points to touch on:

+- Code blocks should be no wider than 80 columns (the surrounding Markdown can be wider, and is auto-formatted)
 - Indent with four spaces
 - Braces on the same line, e.g. `int main() {`
 - Pointers/references on the left, e.g. `void* ptr`